Catamount Trail Association:

 Lodging on the Trails:

-CHNSA is located in the mountain town of Huntington, which is at once, both the most rural town in Chittenden County and a scant twenty-five minutes from the University of Vermont in Burlington and Lake Champlain.
-Huntington is not a typical resort town like Stowe, Killington, or Stratton, but skiers from outside the area can take advantage of three truly unique lodging options located right on the CHNSA trail network.
+CHNSA is located in the mountain town of Huntington, which is at once both the most rural town in Chittenden County and a scant twenty-five minutes from the University of Vermont in Burlington and Lake Champlain.
+Huntington is not a typical resort town like Stowe, Killington, or Stratton, but skiers from outside the area can take advantage of some unique lodging options located near the CHNSA trail network.

-There is yet another exquisite lodging option at Fielder Farm —an absolutely stunning, one-of-a-kind monitor barn residence, owned by fellow neighbors and skiers, Bert and Sarah Dickerson.
-Fielder Farm is located in pure solitude on the Catamount Trail just a 3km ski south of CHNSA at the road’s end, where it overlooks a lovely pond and the Camel’s Hump foothills.
+The Fielder Farm is located just a few miles from CHNSA trails and offer two lodging options: an absolutely stunning, one-of-a-kind monitor barn residence, and The Sled cottage.
+Owned by fellow neighbors and skiers, Bert and Sarah Dickerson, Fielder Farm sits in pure solitude on the Catamount Trail just a 3km ski south of CHNSA at the road’s end, where it overlooks a lovely pond and the Camel’s Hump foothills.

 Finally, check out Air B&B for listings in our area.
 There are quite a few!